nikkilr88/egghead-asciicasts/build-your-first-react-js-application/lessons/react-building-a-react-js-app-state-props-and-thinking-in-react.md

 ![Profile Component](https://d2eip9sf3oo6c2.cloudfront.net/asciicasts/github-notetaker-egghead/ProfileComponent.png)

 You might have seen this little gross hash up here.
 You can get rid of that.
-I'm not going to worry about it in this video, but if you want to get rid of it, go ahead and look into [React router's create hash history](https://github.com/ReactTraining/react-router/blob/master/docs/guides/Histories.md).
+I'm not going to worry about it in this video, but if you want to get rid of it, go ahead and look into [React router's create hash history](https://egghead.io/lessons/react-react-router-hashhistory-vs-browserhistory).

 The reason I'm not going to do it in this video is because you have to have a server.
 We're obviously serving these just going to the path itself.
 So we're not going to do it.
 But you can get rid of these using React router.
 Don't worry too much about those.

-Everything seems to be working, but what we still haven't done is we still haven't figured out a way to get the username that we pass in through the URL into our `Profile` container. **A very fundamental principle of React is this idea of passing props down to a component**.
+Everything seems to be working, but what we still haven't done is we still haven't figured out a way to get the username that we pass in through the URL into our `Profile` container.
+A very fundamental principle of React is this idea of passing props down to a component.

+> A very fundamental principle of React is this idea of passing props down to a component

 You'll notice here that our profile component has this state, but what if we were rendering another child component?
 Let's say we had a component called `DisplayRepos` because we'll eventually have something like that.